How to prepare for a new puppy coming home

 Congratulations!
 You’ve made a decision that will enrich your life for a great many years to come.

-And lucky puppy… you want to bring your new puppy home and give him or her the best opportunity they can have to settle (otherwise you wouldn’t be bothering to read this!)
+And lucky puppy… you want to bring your new puppy (or rescue dog) home and give him or her the best opportunity they can have to settle (otherwise you wouldn’t be bothering to read this!)

 Now you have decided to get a puppy and found a good place to get them from, there are things you can do to start to prepare before they arrive.
 If you’re like me, you want to keep busy so the time passes and that puppy is arriving quick!